-Meals while traveling may be deducted using actual cost or a standard meal rate ranging from \$55 to \$76 a day.
+Meals while traveling may be deducted using actual cost or a standard meal rate ranging from \$59 to \$79 a day (depending on location).

-Meals while entertaining must be deducted using
+Meals while entertaining must be deducted using actual cost.

-actual cost.
 A log or diary documenting the expense must be maintained and should include all of the following information: